MENTORS HOME PAGE

 WILL I BE TEACHING ALONE?

-We use a co-mentoring (co-teaching) model for our small groups.
-There will be two mentors assigned to each group.
+We use a co-mentoring (co-teaching) model for our small groups whenever possible.
+There could be two mentors assigned to each group.
 You may teach with your co-mentor in different parts of the curriculum and assist each other with instructional activities.
+Assignment of a co-mentor is not guaranteed.

 ONLINE (VIRTUAL) INSTRUCTION